albismart/client-api/README.md

 ![alt text](http://cdn.albismart.cloud/logo.svg "Logo")
+Albismart snmp-driver is an opensource project, MIT-licensed.
+It is maintained by the core developers of Albismart company.
+Open to any contributors willing to give to the Internet Providing community.

 [![Client API - Intro](Watch youtube guide)](https://www.youtube.com/watch?v=RVfij_-W1y0)

-AlbiSmart client-api is an opensource project, MIT-licensed.
-It is maintained by the core developers of AlbiSmart company.
-Open to any contributors willing to give their very own to the Internet Provisioning community.

 ## Introduction
-The client-api as we call it, is a middleware between the local servers of the ISP companies subscribed to AlbiSmart services.
-However the API can be used for your internal needs, experiments or integration to systems of your choice.
+The client-api, is a middleware between the decentralized servers and provisioning solutions.
-It is designed to provide your network infrastructure a modern Rest API with [JSON](http://www.json.org/) results.
+It is designed to provide your network infrastructure a modern REST API using [JSON](http://www.json.org/).

 ### Prerequisites

-In order to get the API running and ready, setup a linux distro with the below servicecs
+In order to get the API running, setup a linux distro with the below services

 ```
 1. PHP 5.4> running server with